Peripheral Nerve Disorder Care

 If a peripheral nerve condition is affecting your quality of life, turn to UC San Diego Health.

-We are a regional leader in care for nerve pain, nerve compression injuries, nerve trauma, and other disorders of the peripheral nerves.
+We are a regional leader in the treatment of nerve pain, nerve compression injuries, nerve trauma, and other peripheral nerve disorders.

 What are Peripheral Nerves?